PedroNogacz/conversor-2esp/README.md

 sender still prints any acknowledgements it receives to help confirm that the command completed.

-All three sketches now synchronise their clocks using NTP during setup so the timestamps printed on each board line up.
-When a message is sent the sender prints the exact bytes before transmission and it reports ``ACK`` when the converter confirms receipt.
-This makes comparing logs across devices easier.
+Each sketch prints a timestamp based on its own uptime whenever a message is logged.
+When a command is sent the sender prints the exact bytes before transmission and reports ``ACK`` when the converter confirms receipt.
+This makes comparing logs across devices easier without relying on network time.

 ### Handling watchdog resets